franchottse/refile/README.md

 -   [ ] Put text to the GUI
 -   [ ] Show the differences from two files
 -   [ ] Display the output on a pop-up window
+-   [ ] Bind functions for all four options
 -   [ ] Bind two functions: "Save Output" for saving output text
 -   [ ] Bind functions for deleting one or all files
+-   [ ] Bind functions to all menu options

 <a name="convertion" />